Simple Yoga Poses Any Kid Can Do

 In this day and age, it takes time and effort to create more meaningful moments, memories, and experiences with our children that don’t involve an iPod, iPad, or another device.

 Aside from healthy cooking in the kitchen with my children and husband, I love yoga to help bring us closer together and build a healthy foundation within our bodies.
 The lessons yoga can teach us are gifts that will keep on giving and nourishing us.
 I have personally witnessed a greater sense of body awareness and watched both my son and daughter learn how to calm themselves and cultivate an overall greater sense of empathy, caring, and understanding for others around them.

-Yoga as a family or practicing one-on-one with your child should be an activity that allows children to be completely, wonderfully, magically free to be themselves.
-Unlike many sports and other extracurricular activities, there are no grades, no gold stickers, ribbons or medals, ZERO judgment or pressure, and no competition.
+Yoga–as a family or practicing one-on-one with your child–should be an activity that allows children to be completely, wonderfully, magically free to be themselves.
+Unlike many sports and other extracurricular activities, there are no grades, no gold stickers, ribbons, or medals.
+There is ZERO judgment or pressure, and no competition.

 In two words: NO STRESS!